wilsonliaows/docs/connectors/mysql.md

 - **On-prem secure agent**

 To connect to on-premise MySQL instances, set up the [on-premise agent](https://www.workato.com/secure_agents).
-Ability to use the on-premise access functionality depends on the Workato plan subscribed to.
+This feature is enabled only for certain plans.
+Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) or reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.

 - **Username**